How to Request Your Ohio Driving Records

 • Have the last 4 digits of your SSN

-• Select the type of driving records you need
+• Select the driving records you need

 • Pay the $8.50 fee by credit or debit card